imarc/handbook/frontend.markdown

     }

 Beware of potential collisions with styles that share a name.
 Does the project your working on also have a list of generic products that also use the `.products` selector?
+Make sure you differentiate between them.
+For example, the generic list of products could include a more specific identifier (e.g. `div.products`).

 ## Forms